cls-design/com.cls-design.wcf.progress.bbcode/README.md

 # com.cls-design.wcf.progress.bbcode
 WoltLab Suite: Progress BBCode

-This code provides a simple representation of a progress in the form of a bar.
+This BBCode provides a simple representation of a progress in the form of a bar.

-Usage:
+Usage

 Example:

-[progress='30','2']Title[/progress]
+[progress=30,2]Title[/progress]

 The first attribute defines the progress on a scale of 0-100.
 If no attribute is specified a progress of 25% is used to prevent the BBCode from being rendered.